sboday/edx-documentation/en_us/data/source/internal_data_formats/rdx/rdx_retrieval.rst

         ...

-The ``metadata_file.json`` file provides information about the version of the edX analytics pipeline that was in use when edX obfuscated the in the package.
+The ``metadata_file.json`` file provides information about the version of the edX analytics pipeline that was in use when edX obfuscated PII and other sensitive values in the package.